Guenther1978/connect_four/README.md

 # connect_four

 This is the game 'connect four' programmed in C++.

-apt install libncurses5-dev libncursesw5-dev
+The documentation of the source code, the instuction of the installation and the rules of the game can be found at [Read the Docs](https://connect-four.readthedocs.io/en/latest/index.html).